 Indeed, as coverage of the Capital One breach of 2019 highlighted, a simple firewall misconfiguration can lead to a large-scale security incident.
 In this instance, a simple cloud firewall configuration enabled a malicious actor to communicate with Capital One’s infrastructure – which should not have been possible from the outside.
 The threat actor obtained the personal data of over 100 million US citizens, resulting in Capital One being fined $80 million for careless network security practices by the Department of Treasury in the United States.
 This reinforces the notion that firewall misconfigurations pose more than just a threat to network performance; they can lead to severe security incidents.

 Regardless of the model, firewall ACLs tend to be set up on installation.
 Like all security measures, firewalls are not infallible.
 Some vendors’ products offer more protection than others.
 Even in instances where a firewall offers a high level of security, threat actors can use tactics to penetrate this line of defence.
 This begs the question for network administrators: is the firewall truly secure?
-It is from this question that firewall ruleset and configuration reviews were born.
+It is from this question that firewall rulesets and configuration reviews were born.

 Firewalls also have their own operating system.
 Like all operating systems, they should be ‘hardened’ to make them more secure.
 They must be updated and patched with the latest security vulnerabilities.
 Organisations commonly update and harden their server and workstation operating systems but often forget about their firewalls (and other network devices).
 A vulnerability in an internet-facing firewall presents an attacker with an opportunity to access your firewall, monitor your traffic and get a foothold in your network.